 For Norwegian entities

-As a Norwegian entity, you can be partners in cooperation projects with organizations from the 15 beneficiary countries.
+As a Norwegian entity, you partner up in cooperation projects with organizations from the 14 beneficiary countries.

-In addition to being partners you can also participate in study visits, experience exchange meetings, conferences and seminars to strengthen bilateral relations between Norway and the beneficiary countries.
+In addition to working as partners, you can also participate in study visits, experience exchange meetings, conferences and seminars to strengthen bilateral relations between Norway and the beneficiary countries.

 You can cooperate with a partner from a beneficiary country in the following areas: